PointOneNav/ros2-fusion-engine-driver/README.md

 In this case, these arguments are optional, in fact there are default values (12345).

-* TTY
+* serial

-To launch in tty you will need its port.
+To launch in serial you will need its port.
-Here is an example to launch in tty.
+Here is an example to launch in serial.

 ```
 $ colcon build --packages-select fusion-engine-driver